Annex 27 - Psychological First Aid

 Look for simple ways to make the physical environment more comfortable.
-If possible, consider things like temperature, lighting, air quality, access to furniture, and how the furniture is arranged.
-In order to reduce feelings of helplessness or dependency, encourage affected persons to participate in getting things needed for comfort (e.g., offer to walk over to the supply area with the person rather than retrieving supplies for them).
+If possible, consider things like temperature, lighting, air quality, access to furniture and how the furniture is arranged.
+To reduce feelings of helplessness or dependency, encourage affected persons to participate in getting things needed for comfort (e.g., offer to walk over to the supply area with the person rather than retrieving supplies for them).
 Help them regain or exercise their ability to soothe and comfort themselves and others around them.

 Promote Social Engagement

 Facilitate proximity to other people as appropriate.
 It is generally soothing and reassuring to be near other people who seem to be coping adequately with the situation.
 On the other hand, it is upsetting being near others who appear very agitated and emotionally overwhelmed.
 If they have heard worrying information from others or circulating rumors, help to clarify these and correct misinformation.

 Children, and to some extent adolescents, are particularly likely to look to adults for cues about safety and appropriate behavior.
 When possible, place children near adults or peers who appear relatively calm given the circumstances and shield them from close proximity to highly distressed individuals.
 Offer brief explanations to children and adolescents who have observed extreme reactions in other survivors.

 As appropriate, encourage people who are coping adequately to talk with others who are currently distressed or not coping as well.
 Those coping adequately may have concerns about being burdened by others’ fears and anger.
 However, you can reassure them that talking to people, especially if the conversation focuses on things that people hold in common (for example, coming from nearby neighborhoods or sharing new information), can help them support one another.
 This often reduces a sense of isolation and helplessness in both parties.
 If feasible, provide access to age-appropriate materials that foster soothing activities.